pytek-io/website/tutorial/routing.md

-Reflect supports application routing making the overall user experience similar to the traditional web experience in which users can navigate back and forth in their navigation journey.
-It also allows to create deep links which can be shared or bookmarked.
+Reflect supports application routing, making the overall user experience similar to the traditional web experience in which users can navigate back and forth in their navigation journey.
+It also allows the creation of deep links which can be shared or bookmarked.
 These will allow them to launch a given app with specific startup parameters.

 ### Using application hash value